Submitting Jobs to the NCI GADI

 $ qstat

 Jobs are constrained by the resources that are requested.
-In the previous example the second job - running on delta-3-2 - would be terminated after 48 hours or if a command within the session consumed more than 8GB memory.
+In the previous example, it is terminated after 5 minutes or if a command within the session consumes more than 100GB of memory.

-The job (and therefore the session) can also be terminated by running the command below.
+The job (and the session) can also be terminated by running the command below.

 $ qdel